DaveMBush/davembush.github.io/source/_posts/optimizing-angular-for-speed.md

 ### Normalization is a Curse

-One way to achieve sending less data back to the server is to send it back in it's raw form rather than nested and normalized.
+One way to send less data back to the server is to send it back in its raw form rather than nested and normalized.

 For this, I recommend a product called Normalizr.
 This takes the nested data and breaks it into multiple tables.
 The product was originally written for client side code to make using Redux and NgRX easier.
 But there are now server side implementations you can use that structure the data prior to sending it back so that you only send back one instance of the data you need rather than multiple instances because it is used by multiple parent rows.